hughobrien/psu-constitution/README.md

 	7. To approve changes or amendments to the President’s Wages.

-4. The AGM of the PSU shall take place no later than Week 6 of Semester 1 of the Academic year according to Schedule II (Election Regulations) of this constitution.
+4. The AGM of the PSU shall take place no later than Week 6 of Semester 1 of the Academic year according to Schedule 2 (Election Regulations) of this constitution.

 5. Special or Emergency General Meetings (EGM) provide a forum to address an issue or issues which have arisen which require a general meeting to facilitate that process.
 As with the General Meeting the rules of procedure and process apply.
 The special EGM may be called by any of the following groups: